Finding an internship

-We list internship opportunities on our website, on Handshake, and through our Facebook page, and these listings are updated as we hear from our business partners.
-There are many additional resources to assist you in finding an internship: we have some ideas gathered on Pinterest, and we’ve compiled a list of the top internship search websites.
+We list internship opportunities on our website, Handshake, and through our Facebook page.
+Listings are updated as we hear from our business partners.
+Additional resources are available to assist you in finding an internship: we have some ideas gathered on Pinterest, and we’ve compiled a list of the top internship search websites.
 For additional information on internships click here.

-Once the student has secured an internship, they can enroll in the 408 Internship for Credit course by meeting with the Career Development Office in room 108 to complete the course paperwork.
+Once you have secured an internship, you can enroll in the 408 Internship for Credit course by meeting with the Career Development Office in Room 121 to complete the course paperwork.
 Enrollment for the course takes place during regular enrollment periods each semester, and in the summer.
-Student must take the 408 Internship for Credit course concurrent with their internship.
+You must take the 408 Internship for Credit course concurrent with their internship.